jahnavi1704/DevOps-DevSecOps-Interview-Preparation-Checklist/devops-interview-study-checklist.md

 # DevOps / DevSecOps Study Checklist (Week-by-week: exact topics to study)

-Good — this is a precise, study-focused checklist with concrete subtopics, prioritized core vs advanced, and exact hands-on exercises you should finish.
-Use this as your daily study map (tick each item as you complete it).

 Week 1 — Foundations, Git, Linux, Networking (study list)

 Core (must know)